hpc-carpentry/hpc-carpentry.github.io/_posts/2019/09/2019-09-17-Workshop-request-forms-and-more.md

 layout: page
 authors: ["SherAaron Hurt"]
 teaser: "Navigating organising a Carpentries Workshop"
-title: "Introducing updated Workshop Request Forms and More "
+title: "Introducing Updated Workshop Request Forms and More "
 date: 2019-09-17
 time: "09:00:00"
-tags: ["Website", "Workshops"]
+tags: ["Workshops", "Infrastructure"]
 ---

 I am sooooooooooooooooo excited!
 I get to be the first one to tell you that the update to the [Workshop Request Forms](https://amy.carpentries.org/forms/workshop/) and the [Workshops page](https://carpentries.org/workshops/) of the Carpentries website is COMPLETE!
 Wooohoooo!!!!!